Dodgers' Scherzer planned NLCS Game 1 starter against Braves

 AP Sports Writer

-ATLANTA (AP) — Max Scherzer is expected to throw the Los Angeles Dodgers’ first pitch in the NL Championship Series only two days after delivering the final pitch in their NL Division Series-clinching win.
+ATLANTA (AP) — Max Scherzer is lined up to throw the Los Angeles Dodgers’ first pitch in the NL Championship Series only two days after delivering the final pitch in their NL Division Series-clinching win.

 Unusual?
 Yes.
 And yet no one is surprised.